 A colonoscopy is a visual examination of the entire large intestine (colon) using a lighted, flexible colonoscope.
 To be certain you are comfortable and relaxed, you will be sedated through an I.V.
 In fact, most patients are asleep during the entire process and remember little to nothing about it.

-To be certain you are comfortable and relaxed, you will be given intravenous (IV) sedation.
-In fact, most patients are asleep during the entire process and remember little or nothing about it.
+To be certain a patient is comfortable and relaxed, they will be given intravenous (IV) sedation.
+In fact, most patients are asleep during the entire process and remember little or nothing about the colonoscopy.

-When it’s time to start the examination, you will be asked to lie on your side.
+When it’s time to start the examination, patients will be asked to lie on their side.
 Once sedation takes effect, the colonoscope is inserted into the rectum and moved gently around the bends of the colon.
-As the colonoscope makes its way through the colon, the physician can see the lining of the colon on a television screen.
-Typically, the physician looks all the way to the end of the large intestine, and back, for anything unusual.
-The entire scoping process typically takes 20 minutes to an hour.
-When complete, your nurse will take you into a recovery area, where the sedation quickly wears off.
-Your physician will talk to you about your test and any findings.
+As the colonoscope makes its way through the colon, the gastroenterologist can see the lining of the colon on a television screen.

-If polyps (growths of tissue) are found, your doctor can remove them during the procedure.
+If colon polyps (growths of tissue) are found, a doctor can remove them during the procedure.
 The procedure involves passing an instrument through the scope to remove the polyp, which is sent to a laboratory to be analyzed.

 It takes about an hour to begin to recover from deep sedation.
-You will need someone to drive you home because it can take up to a day for the full effects of the sedative to wear off.
-You should be able to resume normal activity the next day.
-If a polyp was removed during your colonoscopy, your doctor may put you on a special diet temporarily.
+Patients will need someone to drive them home because it can take up to a day for the sedative’s full effects to wear off.
+Patients should be able to resume normal activity the next day.
+If an adenomatous polyp was removed during a colonoscopy, the gastroenterologist may put the patient on a special diet temporarily.